9th EBS arrives at RAF Fairford for BTF 23-3

-A B-1B Lancer from the 9th Expeditionary Bomb Squadron flies overhead at RAF Fairford, United Kingdom, May 23, 2023 for Bomber Task Force Europe 23-3.
+A B-1B Lancer assigned to the 9th Expeditionary Bomb Squadron arrives for Bomber Task Force Europe 23-3 at RAF Fairford, United Kingdom, May 23, 2023.
 Strategic bomber missions enhance the readiness necessary to respond to any potential crisis or challenge across the globe.
-(U.S. Air Force photo by Staff Sgt.
-Eugene Oliver)
+(U.S. Air Force by Senior Airman Josiah Brown)

 |Date Taken: